NathanNoye/Obsidian-Vault/Bibles/NASB1995/41 - Mark/Mark 12.md

 ###### 1
-And He began to speak to them in parables: **"A man planted a vineyard and put aws aws_completer wall around it, and dug a vat under the wine press and built a tower, and rented it out to vine-growers and went on a journey.
+And He began to speak to them in parables: **"A man planted a vineyard and put a wall around it, and dug a [[Word Definitions/Vat.md|vat]] under the wine press and built a tower, and rented it out to vine-growers and went on a journey.

 ###### 2
 At the _harvest_ time he sent a slave to the vine-growers, in order to receive _some_ of the produce of the vineyard from the vine-growers.